bbauska/LFS170x/readme.md

 Then, we will devote some time discussing new technologies and emerging breakthroughs developers are building.
 Either to enhance existing systems or offering services to help users manage blockchains, these new advances are like nothing we have seen before.
 Finally, we will see use cases designed to improve the individual's experience, decentralized gaming platforms and new marketplaces inventing new worlds to interact in.
 Blockchains are reshaping the way artists and musicians are benefiting from their creativity by having the royalties delivered directly to them, without agents and middlemen.
 Blockchain will be a part of everyone's future.

 ### <a id="ch6-1"></a>6.1 Learning Objectives
 By the end of this chapter, you should be able to:
  • Discuss blockchain use cases in business enterprises.
  • Discuss use cases in the public sector.
  • Explain the relevance of blockchain in social impact projects.
  • Discuss developing new technologies made possible by blockchain.
  • Explain how blockchain will improve the human experience.

 ### <a id="ch6-2"></a>6.2 Blockchain Use Case Categories
 Blockchain technology promises sound extremely lofty.
 Let's take a look at how this technology is improving the way we trust each other and interact.
 It is showing a new path that will improve the lives of so many.
 We will see how identity management is key (no pun intended) to all the use cases we discuss.
 For our discussion, we will categorize use cases by who is developing solutions, starting with large enterprise solutions to smartphone and web browser applications powered by blockchain that put control back in the user's hands:
  • Enterprise solutions
 Businesses and organizations are implementing blockchain to overcome obstacles in transparency and trust forging new associations with global implications.
  • Public sector solutions
 Governments are using blockchain solutions to improve services that they provide to their citizens.
 Digital identity solutions, central bank digital currencies and transparent workflows are bringing efficiency to the public sector system with an end result that benefits citizens.
 With that, new laws are needed to regulate this technology.
  • Social impact solutions
 Social impact blockchain solutions address social and environmental challenges.
 Backed by the 17 United Nations Sustainable Development Goals blockchain developers, investors, philanthropists, government agencies and foundations are developing solutions that tackle these global problems.
  • Platform developers' solutions
 Blockchain is a new technology constantly improving and changing.
 Developers are creating standards and new platforms to bring this technology into the mainstream.
  • End user solutions
 Everyday solutions emerge that put decentralized blockchains and all the benefits they promise in the hands of individuals from new decentralized marketplaces to new ways to express your music, art, and even let you trade property built inside a game.

-Enterprise Solutions Overview
+<h5>Enterprise Solutions Overview</h5>
 Businesses fueled by blockchain solutions are developing new relationships for more efficient communication and workflows, fostering new business models.
 Problems with how we transact online, to the cost of doing business, are solved with blockchain.
 Let’s look at an enterprise supply chain solution built with blockchain.
 Global Supply Chains
 Supply chain data is not always visible or trusted.
 In recent times of disruption supply chains matter more than ever.
 Global supply chain and blockchain are working to secure systems to better handle these disruptions.
 The Covid pandemic shed light on the frailty of our supply chains which accelerated discussion over blockchain solutions.

 Learn more about the collaboration between Maersk and IBM from the "Digitizing Global Trade with Maersk and IBM" blog post by Michael White.

 ### <a id="ch6-3"></a>6.3 Supply Chain - Maersk
 Global trade functions much as it has since the introduction of the shipping container in 1956.
 Manual, paper-based processes are still common and information about the status of goods is locked away in organizational silos.